Leica CL vs Nikon D750

-The Leica CL (Typ 7323) and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2014.
+The Leica CL (Typ 7323) and the Nikon D750 are two digital cameras that were officially introduced, respectively, in November 2017 and September 2014.
 The CL is a mirrorless interchangeable lens camera, while the D750 is a DSLR.
-The cameras are based on an APS-C (CL) and a full frame sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 24.2 MP.
+The cameras are based on an APS-C (CL) and a full frame (D750) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably larger (56 percent) than the Leica CL.
 Moreover, the D750 is substantially heavier (86 percent) than the CL.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.